 This increased US support has coincided with a dramatic escalation of the conflict between local Pakistani insurgents and their government.
 It is difficult to know how many have died in Pakistan since 2004 due to the violence and how many of those are civilians.

 Most of the fighting is concentrated in the Northwest, near the border with Afghanistan, but the bloodshed not infrequently affects civilians throughout Pakistan.
 Sectarian conflict targeting the country’s minority Shia population has been on the rise in recent years.
-A March 2013 car bombing in Karachi killed 45 and wounded 146.

 The Taliban, Al Qaeda, and members of other militant organizations have killed thousands of civilians in Pakistan using suicide attacks, assassination, and ambushes.